-Lastly, weak individuals do not like free will because they prefer not to be judged for their lack of value, purpose, and virtue.
+Lastly, weak individuals do not like being judged for their lack of value, purpose, and virtue.
 Thus, they oppose choice.
 They believe values should never be chosen, or worse, there is no such thing as value.
 In a world without values, individuals cannot be their best selves.
 In such a world, collectivists can reign supreme.

 Collectivists Do Not Want To Fight Or Let You Be Free

 “A fair and just society offers equality of opportunity to all.
 But it cannot promise, and should not try to enforce, sameness.” – Christina Hoff Sommers

 Individualism is based on hard work, honesty, merit, virtue, competition, choice, and independence.
 Therefore, people despise individualism because they wish to control the actions and resources of others.
 Collectivists believe the time, energy, and resources of individuals should be decided by the masses and those in control of the masses.
 However, collectivism has only ensured the death of innocents, as seen in Stalin’s Soviet Russia, Mao’s China, and Hitler’s Germany.